twbs/bootstrap/site/content/docs/4.3/migration.md

 - **Todo:** Removed `.badge-pill` for the `.rounded-pill` utility class
 - **Todo:** Removed badge's hover and focus styles for `a.badge` and `button.badge`.

+### Icons (New!)

+- Added new Bootstrap icons to the project for our documentation, form controls, and more.
+- Removed Open Iconic icons from project source code for form controls.

 ### Jumbotron

 - The jumbotron component is removed in favor of utility classes like `.bg-light` for the background color and `.p-*` classes to control padding.